Wound Around Bracelet / Necklace Beading Pattern

 Bugle Bead Pattern DIY Beaded Bracelet & Necklace Tutorial #92

 This is a fun and easy project, perfect for beginners.
 With a spiraling triple helix design made up of bugles and seed beads, you will be able to make your own stunning bracelet or necklace in no time.
-This simple beading pattern includes a detailed materials page, color information, over 25 high-resolution full-color photos and easy to follow step-by-step directions.
+The beaded tube measures approximately 1 cm (3/8") wide.
+This simple beading pattern includes a detailed materials page, color information, over 25 high-resolution full-color photos, and easy-to-follow step-by-step directions.
 You'll have the perfect new beading project to dive into.
 Thank you for shopping Simple Bead Patterns, and bead happy!

 © Copyright 2013 Simple Bead Patterns.
 View our jewelry making and beading copyright policy.